70% Rule Calculator

 Rehab Cost Classification (% of ARV)

-• 40–80% ARV: Extensive (structural, full gut) — amber "heavy rehab" warning; may still work but verify with Fix and Flip Calculator
+• 40-80% ARV: Extensive (structural, full gut) -- amber warning; consider validating with Fix and Flip Calculator

-• >80% ARV: Teardown/Rebuild — red "extreme rehab" warning; 70% Rule may not apply; use different analysis framework
+• >80% ARV: Teardown/Rebuild -- red warning; the 70% Rule screening heuristic may not be applicable

 Beginner Flipper (1-3 deals)